-Standards & Communications Co-ordinator Hanno Fenech discusses the concept of anticipatory regulation and what evolution in journalism could look like in the future.
+Communications and Public Affairs Officer Hanno Fenech discusses the concept of anticipatory regulation and what evolution in journalism could look like in the future.

-Last Wednesday, IPSO’s Head of Standards Charlotte Urwin and Standards & Communications Co-ordinator Hanno Fenech attended an event run by Nesta to explore the concept of anticipatory regulation.
+Last Wednesday, IPSO’s Head of Standards Charlotte Urwin and Communications and Public Affairs Officer Hanno Fenech attended an event run by Nesta to explore the concept of anticipatory regulation.

 Anticipatory regulation describes an approach to regulation that is proactive, iterative and responds to rapidly evolving market areas.
 Traditionally, regulatory systems have arisen in areas where rapid innovation has blossomed ahead of regulatory oversight.
 Regulators have then been retroactively formed or enlarged for these sectors to protect competition, safety and public wellbeing.
 Nesta is looking at the development of proactive models which can adapt to emerging trends, and by doing so, develop new ways of thinking about what anticipatory regulation will mean in practice.